 SPA 196.
 Spanish for Neuroscience.
 (3 h) Introduction to basic Spanish vocabulary and grammar for those working in the field of neuroscience.
 Offered only abroad.
-P - POI.[For students who have not yet completed a fourth-semester Spanish course at WFU and who have placed into SPA 112, 113, 153, 154, or 212]
+P - POI.[For students who have not completed the WFU language requirement in Spanish and who have placed into SPA 112, 113, 153, 154, or 212]

 SPA 300C.
 Spanish Across the Sciences Curriculum.
 (3h) Coursework in Spanish done as an adjunct to specifically-designated courses in the sciences and medical curriculum.
 May be repeated for credit.
 P—POI.
 Counts as an elective towards Spanish major and minor.
-[For students who have already completed a fourth-semester Spanish course at WFU (SPA 212, 213) or placed into SPA 280)]
+[For students who have completed the WFU language requirement in Spanish or placed into SPA 280)]

 HUM 170.
 Contemporary Spanish Experience.
 (1.5h) An introduction to Spanish history, culture, art and society for students taking part in the WFU Neuroscience in Salamanca program.
 Includes site visits and field research.
 Pass/fail.

-Students will live in either a residence hall or in a host family.
+Students live in either a residence hall or with a host family.

-In a residence hall, students would live with local students within walking distance of the Neuroscience Institute and downtown Salamanca.
-The residence hall includes a cafeteria, an exercise room, laundry facilities, a game and social room, study space, and more.
+The majority of students stay in In a residence hall, where they are housed in singles.
+The resident hall is within walking distance of the Neuroscience Institute and includes a cafeteria, an exercise room, laundry facilities, a game and social room, and study space.

-In a host family students will stay in a single room.
-Host families typically live slightly further away from the Neuroscience Institute, though still within easy walking distance.
+Students who have completed 5 semesters of Spanish or the equivalent have the option to live with a host family.
+In a host family, students are housed in a single room.
+Host families typically live slightly further away from the Neuroscience Institute.

 Sites that may be visited range from Moorish palaces and Christian cathedrals to science institutes and art museums and from ancient ruins and modern wineries to local restaurants and eateries.

-Students must be in good academic standing and have completed the equivalent of one semester of college-level Spanish or placement into SPA 112 or higher.
+Students must be in good academic standing and have a GPA of 3.0 or higher to be eligible for

 Students pay regular Wake Forest tuition, room and board.
-This covers the total cost of the program including tuition and fees, room and board, books, all group activities (including excursions), and internet.
+This covers the total cost of the program including tuition and fees, room and board, books, a weekly load of laundry, all group activities (including excursions), and internet.

-Students are responsible for personal travel, laundry, snacks, and expenses.
+Students are responsible for personal travel, snacks, and expenses.